sirkon/gogh/README.md

 # gogh
-Go source code rendering library
+Go source code rendering library.
+The name `gogh` comes from both `GO Generator` and from the fact I love Van Gogh works.

 ## Installation